Sarahkhan20/Prolog_A_Trial/README.md

       ?- factorial(5,X).

-     The ouput will be X=120.Prolog uses recursion to solve many number of problems like this.
+ The ouput will be X=120.
+Prolog uses recursion to solve many number of problems like this.

    #### Find the area of rectangle and perimeter of rectangle